Ira-Project/lastword/Fundraise/South Park Commons Application.md

 	Using the student's explanations we are able to generate a knowledge graph for every student that teachers can view in a dashboard.

-	When we tested our product with students we found that all of them truly enjoyed working with Ira and found themselves challenged.
-Our sample was incredibly diverse with students from different economic backgrounds and children who were both doing well and poorly in school.
-Across this diverse group, we saw high levels of persistence and noticed that children were thinking critically about the concepts.
-As educators we are 100% sure that we have something exciting!

 6. What expertise do you have that is related to the ideas you are exploring?